« Visit Fantastic Pest Control

 • Clear any clutter around your bed to give the bugs fewer spots to hide;

 It may make sense to get rid of an infested mattress and get a new one, but you should still make sure to get rid of bed bugs everywhere in your home, or your new bed will also become infested.
-Bed bugs can be controlled by cleaning infested areas, but for more severe issues, you can typically eliminate them with chemical treatments.
+Bed bugs can be controlled by cleaning infested areas, but for more severe issues, you can typically eliminate them with chemical treatments such as fogging and fumigation service.

 Warning: When treating your bed with insecticides, make sure the product can be safely used in bedrooms since it can be harmful otherwise.
 Unless the label explicitly states that they can be used on bedding, do not use the chemical to treat mattresses or bed linens.